module Gio::Initable

 Overview

-For bindings in languages where the native constructor supports exceptions the binding could check for objects implementing %GInitable during normal construction and automatically initialize them, throwing an exception on failure.
+For bindings in languages where the native constructor supports exceptions the binding could check for objects implementing GInitable during normal construction and automatically initialize them, throwing an exception on failure.

 Direct including types